Administration for Strategic Preparedness and Response: Activities

 ASPR is the Secretary's principal advisor on matters related to bioterrorism and other public health emergencies.
 They are responsible for coordinating interagency activities between HHS, other Federal departments, agencies, offices and State and local officials responsible for emergency preparedness and the protection of the civilian population from acts of bioterrorism and other public health emergencies.
 The ASPR also works closely with global partners to address common threats around the world, enhancing national capacities to detect and respond to such threats, and to learn from each other’s experiences as another step toward national health security for the United States and other countries.

 The United States National Response Framework (NRF) is part of the National Strategy for Homeland Security that presents the guiding principles enabling all levels of domestic response partners to prepare for and provide a unified national response to disasters and emergencies.
 Building on the existing National Incident Management System (NIMS) as well as Incident Command System (ICS) standardization, the NRF's coordinating structures are always in effect for implementation at any level and at any time for local, state, and national emergency or disaster response.

 Public Health Emergency Medical Countermeasures Enterprise

-The Public Health Emergency Medical Countermeasures Enterprise (PHEMCE) is an interagency coordinating body lead by the ASPR.
+The Public Health Emergency Medical Countermeasures Enterprise (PHEMCE) is an interagency coordinating body led by the ASPR.
 It coordinates the development, acquisition, stockpiling, and recommendations for using medical countermeasures to deal with public health emergencies.
 Along with Biomedical Advanced Research and Development Authority (BARDA), it includes internal HHS partners at the Food and Drug Administration (FDA), the National Institutes of Health (NIH), and the Centers for Disease Control and Prevention (CDC), along with external inter-agency partners at the Department of Defense (DoD), the United States Department of Homeland Security (DHS), the United States Department of Agriculture (USDA), and the United States Department of Veterans Affairs (VA).